geoff-project/coi-utils/docs/guide/japc_utils.rst

 Some notes as usual:

-1. By adding :attr:`'cern.cancellable' <coi:cernml.coi.Problem.metadata>` to
+1. By adding `'cern.cancellable' <coi:cernml.coi.Problem.metadata>` to our
-   our metadata, we signal to the host application that we would like to receive a cancellation token.
+   metadata, we signal to the host application that we would like to receive a cancellation token.
-2. The only thing that is *strictly* necessary is that you pass the cancellation token to :func:`~cernml.japc_utils.subscribe_stream()`.
+2. The only thing that is *strictly* necessary is that you pass the cancellation token to `~cernml.japc_utils.subscribe_stream()`.
 Everything else is handled for us from here.
 3. If (and only if) you have given a token to the stream, it will wait on *both* a new acquisition or a cancellation.
 If the former happens, we receive the new value and return.
-If the latter happens, the usual :exc:`~coi:cernml.coi.cancellation.CancelledError` is raised.
+If the latter happens, the usual `~coi:cernml.coi.cancellation.CancelledError` is raised.
 4. Since cancellation is *cooperative*, we should cooperate with our host.
-By calling :meth:`~coi:cernml.coi.cancellation.Token.complete_cancellation()`, we let it know that we understood the request and brought ourselves into a clean state.
-This way, the host can reuse our object – for example to reset `SOME.DIPOLE` back to its original state.
+By calling :meth:`~cernml.coi.cancellation.Token.complete_cancellation()`, we let it know that we understood the request and brought ourselves into a clean state.
+This way, the host can reuse our object – for example to reset SOME.DIPOLE back to its original state.

 Context Managers
 ----------------